The remnants of damage from flooding in the spring 2019 can still be seen in eastern Nebraska.

 The project has an overall budget between $3 and $4 million.
 The other option was to rebuild the transmission line, which would have had a considerably higher cost, and taken multiple years.

-By considering a rebuild of the bases, it has less impact on OPPD’s sytem and less cost.
+By considering a rebuild of the bases, it has less impact on OPPD’s system and less cost.
 However, OPPD is tracking everything related to the project and will submit it to FEMA for reimbursement in relationship to federal flooding relief.

 Subscribe and receive updates on the latest news and postings!